Search

 Have you implemented appropriate control measures for identified hazards?

-Have you explained safety and health responsibilities to all employees and made sure that they understand it?
+Have you explained safety and health responsibilities to all workers and made sure that they understand and comply with them?

-Have employees been trained to work safely and use proper protective equipment?
+Have workers been trained to work safely and use proper protective equipment?

-Is there a hazard reporting procedure in place that encourages employees to report all unsafe conditions and unsafe practices to their supervisors?
+Is there a hazard reporting procedure in place that encourages workers to report all unsafe conditions and unsafe practices to their supervisors?

-Are managers, supervisors, and workers held accountable for safety and health just as they are held accountable for quality?
+Are managers, supervisors, and workers held accountable for health and safety?

 Is safety a factor when acquiring new equipment or changing a process?